Movatterモバイル変換

 On January 20, 2025, President Trump signedExecutive Order 14160, "Protecting the Meaning and Value of American Citizenship", which ordered alldepartments of the executive branch to refuse to recognize children born to illegal immigrants or visa holders as citizens.[7]
 An estimated 150,000 such children are born in the United States each year.[8]

-The order was quickly blocked by multiple universalpreliminary injunctions issued bydistrict court judges.[7]
+The order was quickly blocked by multiple universalpreliminary injunctions issued bydistrict court judges.[9]
 These cases were consolidated intoTrump v.
 CASA.
-The Trump administration sought partial relief by asking theSupreme Court to limit the injunctions to the plaintiffs who were suing against the order.[8]
-On June 27, 2025, the Supreme Court ruled 6-3 that nationwide injunctions could not be issued by afederal district court.[1]
+The Trump administration sought partial relief by asking theSupreme Court to limit the injunctions to the plaintiffs who were suing against the order.[10]
+On June 27, 2025, the Supreme Court ruled 6–3 that nationwide injunctions ordinarily cannot be issued by afederal district court.[1]
 JusticeBrett Kavanaugh appeared to endorse class-wide injunctions in his concurring opinion.[1]

 Legal action